Codecademy/docs/content/cpp/concepts/strings/strings.md

   - 'paths/computer-science'
 ---

 **Strings** are objects that represent sequences of characters.
-In C++, there are two ways to create strings: `string` class or using C-style character strings.
+In C++, the two ways to create strings are with the `string` class or with [C-style](https://www.codecademy.com/resources/docs/c/strings) character strings.

 ## String Class